Here’s your handy-dandy quick-click list of ingredients that are used in your Keto for the Holidays Cookbook!

-Make your holiday super easy!
+Make YOUR holiday super easy!
+AND super delicious!

 Almond Flour / Ground Almonds / Blanched Almond Meal (white)